gravitational/teleport/rfd/0087-access-request-notification-routing.md

 - each plugin should have a default name and listen to it by default in the `targets`, this name should be the same used to store plugin data;
 - admins can configure the plugin name through its configuration, names should always be prefixed by the plugin type (e.g. `slack-teamA`, `msteams-teamB`) to limit conflicts between two plugins with the same names;
-- in INFO mode, each plugin should log if it is ignoring a target (because plugin name does not match for example) to ease troubleshooting; and
+- in INFO mode, each plugin should log if it is ignoring a target (because plugin name does not match for example) to ease troubleshooting;
 - each plugin should log its name on startup.

 ### Predicate Helper Methods